Updated on September 28th, 2022, by Nikolaos Ssmanis

 Altria also acquired Swiss company Burger Söhne Group, to commercialize its on! oral nicotine pouches.
 Oral tobacco is a growth area for Altria, as consumers who have quit smoking increasingly shift to oral tobacco products.

 Source: Investor Presentation

 Finally, Altria is aggressively expanding its own e-cigarette brand IQOS.
-Altria also expects Marlboro HeatSticks to be sold in geographies covering approximately 25% of U.S. cigarette industry volume by the end of this year.
+Altria also expects Marlboro HeatSticks to be sold in geographies covering more than 25% of U.S. cigarette industry volume by the end of this year.

 Growth from these new products will help Altria to continue increasing revenue in the years ahead, even as smoking rates keep falling.
 The company will also be able to generate earnings-per-share growth through cost reductions and share repurchases.

 In all, we expect 1.4% compound annual growth in Altria’s earnings-per-share over the next five years.

 Altria benefits from a number of competitive advantages, which allowed the company to generate steady growth over so many years.
 First and foremost, Altria has tremendous brand loyalty.
 The retail market share for the flagship Marlboro cigarette brand has remained over 40% for many years.
 This affords the company the ability to raise prices every year and not lose customers.

 Second, tobacco manufacturers operate an advantageous business model which does not require intensive capital outlays.
 Tobacco is not a capital-intensive business, thanks to economies of scale in production and distribution.
 This is why Altria generates strong free cash flow each year, even as revenue has stagnated from falling smoking rates.